SMS Pro Aviation Safety Software Blog 4 Airlines & Airports

 • Is all the SMS documentation in order before a final review is scheduled?

 As we have seen, there are many steps to processing reported safety issues.
 The process takes longer to describe than what may actually occur in actual practice.
 For example, a minor incident or close call may require no further treatment, but simply "continued system monitoring."
-The total time to manage the reported safety issue maybe 10 minutes or 10 hours.
+The total time to manage the reported safety issue may be 10 minutes or 10 hours.
 What is important is that there is a process to manage reported safety issues.
 What is also important is that all members of the safety team understand the risk management process and have the ability to follow these processes very quickly and efficiently.

 When safety teams lack defined, well-documented risk management processes, there will be no consistency in managing reported safety concerns.
 For very small companies, this may not seem to be a major concern; however, the more safety managers participate in the risk management process, the greater the risk that issues will not be managed according to SMS' best practices.